Gotham City

-Gotham City (/ˈɡɒθəm/ GOTH-əm), or simply Gotham, is a fictional city in the Northeastern United States that serves as the primary city appearing in American comic books published by DC Comics.
+Gotham City (/ˈɡɒθəm/ GOTH-əm), or simply Gotham, is a fictional city in the Northeastern United States that serves as the primary urban setting in American comic books published by DC Comics.
 It is best known as the home of the superhero Batman and his allies and foes.
-Created by writer Bill Finger and artist Bob Kane, the city was first identified as Batman's place of residence in Batman #4 (December 1940) and has since been the primary setting for stories featuring the character.
-In most of its incarnations, Gotham is depicted as one of the most crime-ridden cities in the world.
+Created by writer Bill Finger and artist Bob Kane, Gotham was first identified as Batman's place of residence in Batman #4 (December 1940) and has since been the primary setting for stories featuring the character.
+While affluent, civic-minded families like the Waynes strive to rebuild Gotham City, it remains traditionally depicted as a crime-ridden dystopia, utterly consumed by institutional corruption, predatory mob syndicates, and erratic lunatics.

 Gotham City is traditionally depicted as being located in the U.S. state of New Jersey.
-Gotham's look and atmosphere were primarily influenced by New York City, but over the years have drawn inspiration from Chicago and London as well.
-Architect Hugh Ferriss' designs also influenced the look and emotional feel of Gotham City, particularly in its later depictions.
-Bill Finger said that he chose the name "Gotham", and not New York, so that all readers in any city could identify with it.
+(Note: Attributed to multiple references:) Its look and atmosphere were primarily influenced by New York City, but over the years have drawn inspiration from Chicago and London as well.
+Architect Hugh Ferriss' designs also influenced the look and emotional feel of Gotham, particularly in its later depictions.
+Bill Finger said that he chose the name "Gotham", and not New York, so that readers in any city could identify with it.

-Locations used as inspiration or filming locations for Gotham City in the live-action Batman films and television series have included St. Louis, Chicago, Pittsburgh, Los Angeles, New York City, Newark, London, Glasgow, Hong Kong, Detroit, and Liverpool.
+Locations used as inspiration or filming locations for Gotham in the live-action Batman films and television series include Chicago, Detroit, Glasgow, Hong Kong, Liverpool, London, Los Angeles, Newark, New York City, Pittsburgh, Tokyo, and St. Louis.
+(Note: Attributed to multiple references:)

 Origin of name

-In Jim Steranko's History of the Comics, writer Bill Finger, on the naming of the city, said, "Originally I was going to call Gotham City 'Civic City.'
+In Jim Steranko's History of the Comics, writer Bill Finger said, "Originally I was going to call Gotham City 'Civic City.'
 Then I tried 'Capital City,' then 'Coast City.'
 Then I flipped through the New York City phone book and spotted the name 'Gotham Jewelers' and said, 'That's it,' Gotham City.
 We didn't call it New York because we wanted anybody in any city to identify with it."

-"Gotham" has been a nickname for New York City that first became popular in the 19th century; Washington Irving had first attached it to New York in the November 11, 1807, edition of his Salmagundi, a periodical which lampooned New York culture and politics.
-Irving took the name from the English village of Gotham, Nottinghamshire, which was known for the Wise Men of Gotham story, a legendary incident where the village's residents feigned idiocy to prevent a royal visit from John, King of England.
+"Gotham" is a nickname for New York City that first became popular in the 19th century.
+Washington Irving had first attached the name to New York in the November 11, 1807, edition of Salmagundi, a periodical which lampooned New York culture and politics.
+Irving took the name from the English village of Gotham, Nottinghamshire, which was known for the Wise Men of Gotham legend, in which the village's residents feigned idiocy to prevent a royal visit from John, King of England.

-Geography
+Geography and history

-A map showing Gotham City to be located in the U.S. state of New Jersey from Amazing World of DC Comics #14 (March 1977).
+A map showing Gotham City in the U.S. state of New Jersey from Amazing World of DC Comics #14 (March 1977).
 Art by Dick Dillin.

-Gotham City, like other cities in the DC Universe, has varied in its portrayals over the decades, but the city's location is traditionally depicted as being in the state of New Jersey.
-Gotham and Metropolis are sometimes portrayed as twin cities on opposite sides of the Delaware Bay, with Gotham in New Jersey and Metropolis in Delaware.
+Gotham City, like other cities in the DC Universe, has varied in its depictions over the decades, but its location is traditionally depicted as being in the state of New Jersey.
+(Note: Attributed to multiple references:) Gotham and Metropolis are sometimes portrayed as twin cities on opposite sides of the Delaware Bay, with Gotham in New Jersey and Metropolis in Delaware.
+(Note: Attributed to multiple references:)